thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 **NOTE:** The yellow equals sign `=` changed to a yellow open parenthesis sign `(` to indicate the REPL was waiting for the SQL command to have a matching close parenthesis `)`.

-To verify the table was created, display the tables by running the following REPL command.
+To verify the table was created, display the tables in the current connected database by running the following REPL command.

 ```text
 \dt